LeahJKH/Kodehode-github-collab/README.md

 4. The invited person can join in one of three ways:
    - Accept the invitation directly from the repository.
    - Check their email for an invitation.
-   - Open the GitHub inbox (note: this method may not always work).
+   - Open the GitHub inbox (note: this method does not always work).

 ---